Link Search Menu Expand Document

 Immune

-A character with this Trait is completely immune to some kind of Technique or attack, taking no damage or adverse effects from it.
-They usually even benefit from the attack!
+A character with this Trait is completely immune to some kind of hazard, Technique or attack, taking no damage or adverse effects from it.

-Where applicable, Immune applies before Weakness.
-If the effect would otherwise be positive, the affected character can choose to take on part of the Technique's effect in addition to any effects their Immune Trait would provide.
+If any part of the effect a character is Immune to is positive, they can choose to take on those positive effects in addition to any effects their Immune Trait would provide.

 Intangibility